Geography

 — Barack Obama —

-Geography at Pennoweth is taught in blocks across a two-year cycle in order that children achieve depth in their learning.
+Geography at Pennoweth is currently taught in blocks across a two-year cycle from year 2 to 6 in order for the children to achieve depth in their learning.
 Key knowledge, skills and associated vocabulary have been identified and these have been mapped across the school to ensure progression.
 At the start of each unit, teachers establish the starting point for each child and ensure that all lessons taught are relevant and developmental, and consideration is given to how greater depth will be reached within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.

 Cross curricular outcomes in Geography are specifically planned for, with strong links between the subject and English lessons identified, planned for and utilised.
 During the unit, the chosen class text also links to the aspects being taught.
 Emphasis on learning outside the classroom is of great importance in our teaching of Geography, with the local area used wherever appropriate to support teaching and learning.